cjxo/blog-api/README.md

   - [X] Get user profile and posts from that user.
   - [X] JWT Authentication
   - [X] STORE USER DB
-  - [ ] Allow Sign-in users to create posts.
+  - [X] Allow Sign-in users to create posts.
 Request Tokens in DB.
+  - [X] Remove password as input in token signing
   - [ ] Separate files into controllers and routes to satisfy clean code people
   - [ ] Return profile of user that contains all of published posts, profile, etc.
   - [ ] Remove mock database